 The presence (in person or by proxy) of the holders of at least one half ($\frac{1}{2}$) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting.
 The presence (in person or by proxy) of the holders of at least one half ($\frac{1}{2}$) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share of each such class, is necessary to constitute a quorum at the Annual Meeting for the purpose of electing such directors.
-If a quorum is not present at the Annual Meeting on Wednesday, April 16, 2014, at 10:00 a.m.
+If a quorum is not present at the Annual Meeting on Thursday, April 16, 2015, at 10:00 a.m.
 (Panama time), then a second meeting will be held at 10:00 a.m.
-(Panama time) on Thursday, April 17, 2014, at the same location, with the shareholders present (in person or by proxy) at such second meeting.
-At the second meeting, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.
+(Panama time) on Friday, April 17, 2015, at the same location, with the shareholders present (in person or by proxy) at such second meeting.
+At the second meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.

-TO APPROVE THE BANK'S AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2013
+TO APPROVE THE BANK'S AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2014

-The Bank's audited consolidated financial statements for the fiscal year ended December 31, 2013 were prepared by the Bank in accordance with U.S. Generally Accepted Accounting Principles, and were audited by the Bank's independent registered public accounting firm, Deloitte, who expressed an unqualified opinion, in accordance with U.S. Generally Accepted Auditing Standards.
+The Bank's audited consolidated financial statements for the fiscal year ended December 31, 2014 were prepared by the Bank in accordance with U.S. Generally Accepted Accounting Principles, and were audited by the Bank's independent registered public accounting firm, Deloitte, who expressed an unqualified opinion, in accordance with U.S. Generally Accepted Auditing Standards.
 At the Annual Meeting, the shareholders will vote to approve the Bank's annual audited consolidated financial statements; however, the audited consolidated financial statements are not subject to change as a result of such vote.
 As has been customary at prior annual meetings of the Bank's shareholders, officers of the Bank will be available to answer any questions that may be posed by shareholders of the Bank attending the Annual Meeting regarding the Bank's consolidated financial results.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE APPROVAL OF THE BANK'S AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2013.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE APPROVAL OF THE BANK'S AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2014.

-TO RATIFY DELOITTE AS THE BANK'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2014
+TO RATIFY DELOITTE AS THE BANK'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2015

-The shareholders will vote to ratify Deloitte as independent registered public accounting firm for the fiscal year ending December 31, 2014, as auditors of the Bank, to report on the Bank's consolidated financial statements and to perform such other appropriate accounting services as may be required.
+The shareholders will vote to ratify Deloitte as independent registered public accounting firm for the fiscal year ending December 31, 2015, as auditors of the Bank, to report on the Bank's consolidated financial statements and to perform such other appropriate accounting services as may be required.
 The Bank has been advised by Deloitte that neither that firm nor any of its affiliates has any relationship with the Bank or its subsidiaries, other than the relationship that typically exists between independent auditors and their clients.
 Deloitte will have representatives present at the Annual Meeting who will have an opportunity to make a statement, if they so desire, and who will be available to respond to questions that may be posed by shareholders of the Bank attending the Annual Meeting.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE RATIFICATION OF DELOITTE AS THE BANK'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2014.
+THE BOARD OF DIRECTORS AND THE AUDIT AND COMPLIANCE COMMITTEE OF THE BOARD, WHICH IS RESPONSIBLE FOR THE FINAL RECOMMENDATION OF THE BANK'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM, UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE RATIFICATION OF DELOITTE AS THE BANK'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2015.